hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral-container-platform/home.md

 # Interactive Demo Series

 Learn about how to perform many common tasks with the HPE Ezmeral Container Platform related to building your stateful, containerized applications in the 7 part video series.
-The video series is part of [HPE Ezmeral Learn On-Demand academy](https://learn.ezmeral.software.hpe.com/).
+The video series is part of [HPE Ezmeral Learn On-Demand](https://learn.ezmeral.software.hpe.com/).
 Click on the below link for the first episode titled “Create a Kubernetes Cluster”.
 Also in the series you will find the following demos:

 * Create a Kubernetes Cluster